The Daily Gamecock

 Gamecock swimmer Emma Reiser had her mind set on making the 2024 Summer Olympic Trials in May.
 Needing to swim a 4:15.59 or faster for the 400 freestyle, Reiser missed the time by just milliseconds with a 4:15.74.

 But Reiser didn't give up after this race.
-Instead, she made it her end of summer goal to reach the 400 freestyle U.S. Olympic swimming trial time.
+Instead, she made it her end-of-summer goal to reach the 400 freestyle U.S. Olympic swimming trial time.

-During her last state meet with her club team, Reiser swam a 4:14.17, beating the once needed time by over a second.
+During her last state meet with her club team, Reiser swam a 4:14.17, beating the once-needed time by over a second.
 Just a few weeks later, she received an email announcing her selection for the USA National Junior Swim Team based off of her 400 freestyle time.

 “I was so excited.
 This is one of the biggest things that has happened in my swimming career so far," Reiser said.
 "I honestly was shocked ... and I was so happy."

 The National Junior Team selected only 34 female swimmers this year from across the country, ranging from different events and distances.
-To be even considered for selection, swimmers had to meet a certain time in an event, along with other criteria, and the Gamecock swimming and diving team has two athletes make the team — Reiser and freshman swimmer Sianna Savarda.
+To be even considered for selection, swimmers had to meet a certain time in an event, along with other criteria, and the Gamecock swimming and diving team had two athletes make the team — Reiser and freshman swimmer Sianna Savarda.

 “I was selected based off of a time that I went this summer, and I didn't really know anything about the team or what it was until I got the email about a week or two ago,” Reiser said.
 “I had no idea that I was up for it.”

-“It gives me some confidence for this season coming in and just being able to be a part of this team is super cool, and I'll be able to have those connections that I can use, and then use it towards my training moving forward," Reiser said.
+“It gives me some confidence for this season coming in and just being able to be a part of this team is super cool, and I'll be able to have those connections that I can use and then use it towards my training moving forward," Reiser said.
 "It's super cool that this is all happening at one time.
 I'm part of two new teams at once.”

 Along with Reiser, Savarda was also selected to the team but for the 10k open water race.
 Recently, Savarda raced in the World Aquatics Open Water Championships in Alghero, Italy, landing a 2:25:44.90 time.
 With this, she automatically qualified for the team a few weeks after the race.